OgieBen/OkayDocs/README.md

 If a secure communication was succcessfully established, **Okay** presents the authorization screen.

-Click the Okay button to grant authorization.
+Click the "OKAY" button to grant authorization.

 <img src="./images/auth-screen.png" alt="Authorization Screen" width="400" />